berachain/docs/apps/core/content/learn/pol/incentives.md

 # Incentives 💎

-Incentives in PoL can be defined as a creative and customizable marketplace for Validator's `$BGT` emissions.
+Incentives in Proof-of-Liquidity (PoL) can be defined as a creative and customizable marketplace for Validator's `$BGT` emissions.

 A simplified way to look at the whole incentive system where validators can pick and choose which incentives from _Reward Vaults_ are worthy of their `$BGT` emissions, acquired via proposing a block.